 You don't have to spend a lot of money to entertain your New Year's Eve guests.
 Keep them busy and happy with some simple things such as board games, a competitive game of backyard football, or a slide show of photos of friends and family from the previous year.

 New Year Prediction Supplies

 Speculate about what is going to happen in the coming year.
 Choose photos and images from magazines and from your own collections (printed).
 Then mount them onto construction paper or cardboard that you already have at home.
 Hold the photos up one at a time and have each guest write down their prediction for that person, place or thing in the coming year.

 For example, you could show a picture of a celebrity that has been in the news in the past year and ask guests to make predictions about his/her career, marriage, divorce, babies and scandals.
 In the end, have everyone read their predictions and allow all the guests to vote on who had the most like most likely, the funniest, or the strangest prediction.

 Photo Booth Supplies

 Photo booths are now a standard at most parties and gatherings.
 Use a metallic fringed table skirt from Shindigz for less than $10 as your backdrop, or simply use a plain wall which costs nothing.
-Provide props you all ready have around the house such as funny hats and sunglasses.
+Provide props you already have around the house such as funny hats and sunglasses.
 Guests can also wear their party hats and you can pick up stick props at Oriental Trading for about $7 for a dozen.
 Allow guests to use their own cameras and smart phones to take their photos.

 Count Your Blessings Board